Interacting Dirac Materials: Interacting Dirac materials

 \subsection{Short-range interactions: Dirac bosons}

-In the previous sections, we observed that the Dirac formalism for fermions extends beyond the non-interacting regime.
-The low-energy fermionic excitations are described by a modified Dirac-like Hamiltonian under the influence of various types of interactions.
-However, it still remains to be explored whether a similar universality holds for the case of Dirac bosons.
-To answer this, we follow the analogous strategy as laid out throughout the previous sections and focus on the various interacting bosonic systems.
+In the previous sections, we observed an interesting similarity between the interacting Dirac fermions.
+First, the low-energy fermionic excitations are still described by a modified Dirac-like Hamiltonian under the influence of the set of incorporated interactions.
+Secondly, long-range interactions typically lead to a logarithmic renormalization of the self-energy, whereas only power-law corrections are obtained for sufficiently localized interactions.
+We are, therefore, naturally tempted to analyze a few interacting bosonic systems to find if there are also such similarities in comparison to the fermionic case.

 We begin with focusing on the two typical bosonic Dirac systems: (a) Cooper pairs that are described by an effective Bose-Hubbard model and (b) interacting magnons induced by a ferromagnetic Heisenberg model defined on a honeycomb lattice.